 Works are restricted to the existing FRB structure, with access to the FRB gained via local roads.
-TM will be required as a dual fast lane closure across the length of the South Side Span.
-Additional traffic management barriers shall be required at the bullnose locations where these sections are removed, resulting in a squared grillage posing a hazard to passing vehicles.
-Traffic management may be increased in length longitudinally to provide onsite parking for vehicles, areas for storage, and welfare facilities.
-Night closures may be required for the construction, mobilisation, and removal of the temporary works structure to provide the space required for the installation of the ballast.
+TM is not required, as all works are restricted to below the FRB carriageway.
 At least one cycleway/footway will remain open to pedestrians and cyclists throughout the works.
 As such, the proposed works impacts on road traffic accidents is assessed to be of negligible magnitude.